johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v5.md

 The waterway layer contains rivers, streams, canals, etc represented as lines.

-Wateray classes can represent a wide variety of possible widths.
-It's best to have your line stying biased toward the smaller end of the scales since larger rivers and canals are usually also represented by polygons in the [#water](#water) layer.
+Waterway classes can represent a wide variety of possible widths.
+Since larger rivers and canals are usually also represented by polygons in the [#water](#water) layer, make your line styling biased toward the smaller end of the scales.

 #### Classes and types